JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ---

-## Chapter 6: Greatest Common Factor & Least Common Multiple
+## Section 6: Greatest Common Factor & Least Common Multiple

 ### What are GCF and LCM?